freifunk-gluon/gluon/docs/features/monitoring.rst

 Format of collected data
 ------------------------

-Information to be announced is currently split into two categories:
+Information to be announced is currently split into three categories:

   nodeinfo
     In this category (mostly) static information is collected.
 If